llpeterson/security/crypto.md

 encryption.
 Exactly how this operation is used to provide authentication is the topic of a later section.
-As we will see, public-key ciphers are used primarily for authentication and to confidentially distribute symmetric keys, leaving the rest of confidentiality to symmetric-key ciphers.
+As we will see, public-key ciphers are used primarily for authentication and to confidentially distribute secret (symmetric) keys, leaving the rest of confidentiality to secret-key ciphers.

 <figure>